 It’s time for a plein air adventure!
 Embark on a scavenger hunt to discover Ruston’s spectacular murals and the 11 hand-painted bulldog statues spread throughout town.
 Take in the vibrant geometric shapes of the Downtown Ruston Mural or the Louisiana Center for the Blind Mural that features braille letters in an array of colors.
 To find the bulldogs, wander through the Ruston Cultural District.
 The city’s murals add a vibrant layer to the art scene, but there’s even more art to enjoy here.
-Admire the visual arts in such galleries as the Dunbar Art Gallery and the F. Jay Taylor Visual Arts Center, or create some of your own in The Studio at Walker & Co’s classes and workshops.
+Admire the visual arts in such galleries as the F. Jay Taylor Visual Arts Center, or create some of your own in The Studio at Walker & Co’s classes and workshops.
 For dramas, musicals, and concerts, look no further than the likes of the Dixie Center For the Arts or the Stone Theatre and Howard Center for Performing Arts, the main stage for Louisiana Tech University’s productions.

 Savor Outdoor Dining at its Finest